golang/example/gotypes/README.md

 section in the Go spec: "Two
 identifiers are different if they are spelled differently, or if they appear in different packages and are not exported."
-In practical terms, this means that a type may have have two methods (or two fields, or one of each) both named `f` so long as those methods are defined in different packages, as in this example:
+In practical terms, this means that a type may have two methods (or two fields, or one of each) both named `f` so long as those methods are defined in different packages, as in this example: